 General and administrative expenses.
-Our general and administrative expenses consist primarily of general employee salaries and related costs, stock-based compensation expense, insurance premiums, professional fees and allowance for doubtful accounts.
+Our general and administrative expenses consist primarily of general employee salaries and related costs, stockbased compensation expense, insurance premiums, professional fees and allowance for doubtful accounts.
 We expect that general and administrative expenses will increase in absolute terms in future periods as our net sales increase.

 Amortization of acquired intangible assets.
-Amortization of acquired intangible assets relates to intangible assets, such as core technology and customer relationships, but excluding goodwill, acquired in the FCI and Centronix acquisitions.
+Amortization of acquired intangible assets relates to intangible assets, such as core technology and customer relationships, but excluding goodwill.

 Acquired in-process research and development.
-Acquired in-process research and development relates to the in-process research and development expensed upon the acquisition of FCI as it was determined that the underlying projects had not reached technological feasibility and no alternative future uses existed.
+Acquired in-process research and development relates to the in-process research and development expensed upon an acquisition when it was determined that the underlying projects had not reached technological feasibility and no alternative future uses existed.